-Commission not only for the purpose of stocks management but also for the purpose of cooperation to SIDS under Article 30 of the Convention.
-9 10

-- 49. The Commission shall ensure the confidentiality of those data provided as non-public domain data. - 50.
+- 49. Operational level catch and effort data in accordance with the Standards for the Provision of Operational Level Catch and Effort Data attached to the Rules for Scientific Data to be Provided to the Commission relating to all fishing in EEZs and high seas south of 20N subject to this CMM except for artisanal small-scale vessels shall be provided to the Commission not only for the purpose of stocks management but also for the purpose of cooperation to SIDS under Article 30 of the Convention.
+9 10 - 50.
+The Commission shall ensure the confidentiality of those data provided as non-public domain data. - 51.
 CCMs whose vessel fish in EEZs and high seas north of 20N subject to this CMM shall ensure that aggregated data by 1 x 1 in that area be provided to the Commission, and shall also, upon request, cooperate in providing operational level data in case of Commission's stock assessment of tropical tuna stocks under a data handling agreement to be separately made between each CCM and the Scientific Provider.
 Those CCMs shall report such agreement to the Commission.